o2dependent/hcnotary/src/markdown/Index/index.md

 National Notary Association member

 What type of identification do I need to have available?
+Any of these:

 * A drivers license
 * A passport